EemeliAli-Kippari/KaliTools-tips/README.md

 mkdir dirname
-dpkg -i [file] || dpkg is a tool to install, build, remove and manage Debian package. -i = install lsb_release -a || show the Ubuntu version
+dpkg -i [file] || dpkg is a tool to install, build, remove and manage Debian package. -i = install lsb_release -a || show the Ubuntu version ctrl + Z + bg || background a process fg <id> || bring a process from background to foreground with process id.
+You can find the id with "jobs"
 ```
 Download from internet
 ```